tynx/SMSChallenge/README.md

 An apt-get upgrade is recommended!

 It's recommend to change all the passwords.  ( again, the standart PW is: smschallenge)
-Notice: Don't forget to also change the password in the config files!
+Notice: Don't forget to change the password in the config files!
 ```
 sudo passwd root
 > your password